johannilsson/sthlmtraveling/README.markdown

 Changelog
 ---------
-* 2.10.1
+* 2.11.0
-  * Dutch translations by Bastiaan Franssen
+  * Add Dutch translations by Bastiaan Franssen
+  * Update third party apis, Google Play Services is now on 7.0.0.
   * Fix issue with using via with the planner
   * Fix falsy validation when changing preferences for a journey
   * Change to use location lookups using the fused location provider from play services